-What is creative operations?
+What are creative operations?

-The responsibilities of those who work in creative operations include:
+Key responsibilities involved in creative operations include:

 Creative operations is a function that is uniquely positioned to solve certain challenges for rapidly scaling organisations, and that works within, alongside and sometimes outside of the established organisational structure of a company.

 “Creative operations works best when it’s complemented by a strong and well-defined company culture.
 When you have a culture that is outwardly positive in its approach to automation and creative operations, everything will start to fall into place.”Connor McDermott, Digital Operations Manager at Inspired Thinking Group (ITG)